 top of page

-Unveiling the Illumination: A Journey into Candle History and Symbolism Across Cultures - Part 1
+Unveiling the Illumination: The History of Candles Across Cultures – Part 1

 Origins and Early History